HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 Node happens to be pretty good at serving static files.
 So just serving the production file with Node/moonboots is probably sufficient for most apps with moderate traffic.
 In production mode, moonboots will build and serve the app file from memory with aggressive cache headers.

-However, a lot of people like to serve static files with a separate process, using nginx or using a CDN etc. In that scenario, you can use moonboots during development and then generate the minified file, write it to disk, or put it on something like an S3 as part of your deploy process.
+However, a lot of people like to serve static files with a separate process, using nginx or using a CDN, etc. In that scenario, you can use moonboots during development and then generate the minified file, write it to disk, or put it on something like an S3 as part of your deploy process.

 Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source code based on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
 Those details are probably beyond the scope of this book.
 But, the point is, you can certainly do that with these tools if that makes more sense for your app.